MichielNoback/java_jupyterbook/05_web/ajax.md

-# A simple web service using Ajax
+# Serving data using Ajax

 ## Introduction

-Modern web applications are often composed of a "main" backend controller serving the view and "helper" backend controllers serving only data for (updating) parts of the view.
+Many web applications are composed of a "main" backend controller serving the view and "helper" backend controllers serving only data for (updating) parts of the view.
 Many web apps have even taken this further; the backend only serves an initial view and is mainly responsible for serving data packages.
 The Javascript library Vue.js is a good example of this.